panache /pəˈnaʃ/ noun

 But who cares about that?
 Certainly not anyone with panache, and certainly not Jean-René Bernaudeau.

-Header image: Adrien Tombu/Commons, edited by KONM
+Header image: Adrien Tombu/Wikimedia Commons, Creative Commons Licence, edited by KONM